flyryan/Instant-Scanner-NSF/readme.md

      - Check the log file specified in `$LogFilePath` for script activity.

    - **Email Notifications**:
-     - Induce an error intentionally (e.g., temporarily set an incorrect path in `$ScanmailPath`) to test if the script sends an email notification.
+     - Induce an error intentionally (e.g., temporarily set an incorrect path in `$ConsolePath`) to test if the script sends an email notification.
      - After testing, revert any intentional errors.

    - **Heartbeat File**:
      - If the heartbeat mechanism is enabled, verify that the heartbeat file is being updated at the specified intervals.

    - **Processed Files Log**:
-     - If this feature is enabled, place a test NSF file in the monitored directory and check if it's logged properly.
+     - Since this feature is enabled by default, place a test NSF file in the monitored directory and check if it's logged properly in the `$ProcessedFilesLog`.

 ---